morimorijap/annealing-parameters-tuning/README.md

 # annealing-parameters-tuning
-Hyper-parameters tuning for D-Wave
+Hyper-parameters tuning for D-Wave using Optuna.

 D-Wave has released the real machine for research for CONVID19, so I hope it helps.
 Most people will find it difficult to adjust hyperparameters in the future, so I published this article.

 D-Wave
 https://cloud.dwavesys.com/leap/signup/covid19/

-This program is using OPTUNA.
+This program is using Optuna.

 Optuna
 https://preferred.jp/ja/projects/optuna/